HebleV/hack-news/README.md

 - pagination feature built.
 - Upvote count which will be stored in local storage.
 - Has the hide feature to hide a story
+- It also has a line chart depicting the vote counts for every Id.

 ## What's inside
 The libraries being used to achieve this are React, React-Bootstap, React-testing-library for testing.